brianhaferkamp/onbase/README.md

 - New mechanisms for pitcher fatigue, bunting, and error checks
 - Batting card for pitchers included with the batter cards
 - Uploaded 2 new demo teams: 2019 Nationals and Mets
+- Scorecard download updated to match new game verion

 ## Getting Started
 Thanks for checking out On Base.
 Here's how to get started: